debops/debops/docs/ansible/roles/debops.kmod/defaults-detailed.rst

 ``state``
   Optional.
 Specify the state of the kernel module and its configuration.
-  Multiple entries with the same ``name`` parameter are merged toghether in order of appearance; the ``state`` parameter can affect how the entries are merged.
+  Multiple entries with the same ``name`` parameter are merged together in order of appearance; the ``state`` parameter can affect how the entries are merged.